isabella232/asset-compute.en/help/introduction.md

 ---
-title: Introduction to the Asset Compute Service.
+title: Introduction to the [!DNL Asset Compute Service].
-description: Asset Compute Service is a cloud-native asset processing service that reduces complexity and improves scalability.
+description: [!DNL Asset Compute Service] is a cloud-native asset processing service that reduces complexity and improves scalability.
 ---

-# Overview of Asset Compute Service {#overview}
+# Overview of [!DNL Asset Compute Service] {#overview}

-Asset Compute Service is a scalable and extensible service of Adobe Experience Cloud to process digital assets.
-It can transform image, video, document and other file formats into different renditions including thumbnails, extracted text & metadata and archives.
+[!DNL Asset Compute Service] is a scalable and extensible service of [!DNL Adobe Experience Cloud] to process digital assets.
+It can transform image, video, document and other file formats into different renditions including thumbnails, extracted text and metadata, and archives.

 Developers can plugin custom asset workers to address custom use cases.
 The service works on the [!DNL Adobe I/O] runtime.
 It is extendable through [!DNL Project Firefly] headless apps written in Node.js.
 These can do custom operations such as calling external APIs to perform image operations or leverage [!DNL Adobe Sensei] support.